FIGLAB/ubicoustics/README.md

 (ubicoustics)$ python example_fileprediction_playback.py
 ```

-It's similar to the previous example, but it uses `pyaudio`'s' non-blocking mechanism to process audio buffers at a given sample length.
+It's similar to the previous example, but it uses `pyaudio`'s non-blocking mechanism to process audio buffers at a given sample length.
 We insert `ubicoustics` predictions within that block:

 ```python
 # Audio FORMAT